hinto-janai/festival/daemon/mdbook/src/json-rpc/playlist/playlist_single.md

 Retrieve a single [`Playlist`](/common-objects/playlist.md).

-This method errors if the specified playlist does not exist.
+This method errors if `playlist` does not exist.

 #### Inputs
 | Field    | Type   | Description |